Deepi03/Hel-library-web-app/README.md

 ### Potential plan

 * more clean code with good documentation
+* implement search for books ans authors as well
-* Better UI and mobile view
+* better UI and mobile view
-* Better validations and exception handling
+* better validations and exception handling
-* As there is no space for unit testing , planning to implement integration and e2e testing
+* bs there is no space for unit testing , planning to implement integration and e2e testing

 ### Back Note